-- frequently, meaning once a week or more; or - overnight, meaning between 2.00 am and 6.00 am; or - satisfies the "period condition", meaning four times or more in a 30 day period; and - Provides the opportunity for contact with children.
+- frequently, meaning once a week or more; or - overnight, meaning between 2.00 am and 6.00 am; or - satisfies the "period condition", meaning four times or more in a 30 day period; and - provides the opportunity for contact with children.

-Roles which are carried out on an unpaid/voluntary basis will only amount to regulated activity if, in addition to the above, they are carried out on an unsupervised basis.
+Roles which are carried out on an unpaid / voluntary basis will only amount to regulated activity if, in addition to the above, they are carried out on an unsupervised basis.
+For best practice, the School will require an Enhanced Check for Regulated Activity where a position at the School is carried out more than four times, irrespective of the level of supervision.